lrsjng/fquery/README.md

 [![Dependencies Status][david-img]][david-url] [![Build Status][travis-img]][travis-url]

 File selection and processing for Node.js.
-To report a bug or make a feature request please create [a new issue][github-ni-url].
+To report a bug or make a feature request please create [a new issue][github-issue-url].

 **currently under heavy development, rapid changes, incompatible to previous releases**